Hermit

 "Some Hermits speak Truths as others utter folly.
 Solitude feeds the wise, but to Fools, it's hollow succor that gnaws them to bones."

-All content within Arc Sagas ©, including but not limited to original assets, mechanics, settings, systems, images, is the intellectual property of Myth X, unless attributed otherwise.
-Arc Sagas' universe and the Arx-Core D10's System (TTRPG) are © Myth X, 2023–2025.
-Select AI assets generated via Perchance.org or Elara-AI; all AI Images edited, watermarked by Myth X. Iconography sourced from RPG-Awesome and Font Awesome.
+Arc Sagas' universe and the Arx-Core D10's System (TTRPG) are © Myth-X, 2023–2025.
+AI assets generated via perchance.org or Elara-AI; all AI Images edited, watermarked by Myth-X. Iconography sourced from RPG-Awesome or Font Awesome.
 Content is hosted and displayed via World Anvil.

 All rights reserved.
 Redistribution or commercial use without express permission is prohibited.